mpdylan/mpdylan.github.io/about.md

 My current research focuses on discrete integrable systems such as the Toda lattice equations.
 I am also interested in the application of scattering-theoretic techniques to questions orthogonal polynomial theory and random matrix theory.

-This website covers my professional work as a mathematician.
-Other projects can be found at my personal website, [Cotangent Space](http://cotangent.space).
+This is my professional website; other projects can be found at my personal website, [Cotangent Space](http://cotangent.space).